gitGNU/gnu_pyformex/HOWTO-dev.rst

 - Bump the pyFormex version.
-While any developer can bump the version, it really should only be done after publishing a release (official or interim) or when there is anothr good reason to change the version number.
+While any developer can bump the version, it really should only be done after publishing a release (official or interim) or when there is another good reason to change the version number.
 Therefore it is included here with the manager's tasks. ::